-I am a Business Analyst in the Digital and Strategy Consulting team in BearingPoint Dublin.
+I am a Business Analyst in the Consulting team in BearingPoint Dublin.
 I studied Business, Economics and Social Studies (BESS) in Trinity College, graduating with a Bachelor of Business degree in 2017 and joined BearingPoint a few months later.
 I was onboarded to my first client the day I started and have been working with them since, in the Project Management Office (PMO).

 As my client is located outside of Dublin, I travel for three days a week, so some days begin with a trip to Heuston Station!
 The mix between the office and client site is great to break up the week and keep things fresh.
 Regardless, most days I have a stand up in the morning with my manager, where we discuss what we have been working on and what is coming up.
 After that, most days are quite different.
 When I am on client site, I spend most of my time in meetings, discussing how the projects are progressing and assisting the engagement mangers.
 As the PMO was only recently set up, I am involved with the development and implementation of different practices and processes, such as helping get the different teams accustomed to the ‘stage gate’ project management technique.